MIT-SPARK/config_utilities/docs/Configs.md

 ## Printing configs

-To print configs to string incldue `printing.h`.
+To print configs to string include `printing.h`.
 This defines `toString()` for objects declared a config:
 ```c++
 MyConfig cfg;